PART ONE – A BIOGRAPHY, OF SORTS.

 - Workshops, seminars, leading discussions and giving speeches at various institutions, e.g. universities here and abroad, the Scottish Government, local councils, National Skills Academy, National Library of Scotland, National Galley of Scotland, British Council etc.

-- Workshops and seminars abroad, under the auspices of the British Council and others, in Central and Eastern Europe, Australia, Bahrain, Canada, Mauritius, Nigeria, Portugal, Russia, Spain, Switzerland, the Far East etc.
+- Workshops and seminars abroad, often under the auspices of the British Council and others, in Central and Eastern Europe, Australia, Bahrain, Canada, Mauritius, Nigeria, Portugal, Russia, Spain, Switzerland, the Far East etc.

 - Countless visits to give workshops at primary and secondary schools, state and private (i.e. such as Fettes and Loretto), here and abroad